EBIvariation/trait-curation/docs/deployment-ubuntu.md

 ```
 The `[Unit]` section isused to specify metadata and dependencies.
 We’ll put a description of our service here and tell the init system to only start this after the networking target has been reached.

-I the `[Service]` section we’ll specify the user and group that we want to process to run under.
+In the `[Service]` section we’ll specify the user and group that we want to process to run under.
 We will give our regular user account ownership of the process since it owns all of the relevant files.
 We’ll give group ownership to the www-data group so that Nginx can communicate easily with Gunicorn.

 We’ll then map out the working directory and specify the command to use to start the service.
 In this case, we’ll have to specify the full path to the Gunicorn executable, which is installed within our virtual environment.
 We will bind it to a Unix socket within the project directory since Nginx is installed on the same computer.
 This is safer and faster than using a network port.
 We can also specify any optional Gunicorn tweaks here.
 In our case, we have specified 3 workers.